Authorization is the act of allowing a user to access a resource. Access Control's primary function is authorization.

 - The All Users Access Control group

 Permission/filter inheritance is applied according to the list order specified above.
 For example, an explicit user name permission will override a competing group permission, and an ArcGIS Server group permission will override an Access Control user group permission.
+In other words, the more a permission specifically targets a user, the more weight that permission has.

 Access Control has a web-based Designer that you use to manage access to your organization's ArcGIS Servers.
 The Designer allows you to apply permissions to users and groups; define filters to restrict the features that users or groups can access; and search for and view the permissions for a particular user or group.